tierrun/node-sdk/README.md

 - `trialDays` Number of days to put the user on a "trial plan", where they are not charged for any usage.
 Only allowed when `features` is provided.
+- `requireBillingAddress` If set to `true`, then the user will be required to add a billing address to complete the checkout flow.

 ### `updateOrg(org, info)`